 - 3.3.1.
-Consistent with State law, the School shall implement the Common Core or other State academic standards as may hereafter be approved by the State Board of Education (BOE). - 3.3.2.
-The School shall retain the autonomy to select a particular curricular and/or instructional approach consistent with the Common Core or other State academic standards. - 3.4.
+Consistent with State law, the School shall implement the Common Core or other State academic standards as may hereafter be approved by the BOE. - 3.3.2.
+The School shall retain the autonomy to select a particular curricular and/or instructional approach consistent with the Common Core or other applicable State academic standards. - 3.4.
 Graduation Requirements for High Schools.
-The School shall comply with BOE Policy 4540, as the same may be amended from time to time, which shall apply starting with the incoming ninth graders for the school year 2013-2014, and shall provide evidence of such compliance; provided that the School may request a waiver of this Policy from the BOE.

-3.5.
-Education of Students with Disabilities.
+The School shall comply with BOE Policy 4540, as the same may be amended from time to time, which shall apply starting with the incoming ninth graders for the school year 2013-2014, and shall provide evidence of such compliance; provided that the School may request a waiver of this Policy from the BOE. - 3.5.
+Education of Students with Disabilities. - 3.5.1.
+The DOE is the State of Hawaii's "state education agency" (SEA) and "local education agency" (LEA) for purposes of compliance with the Individuals with Disabilities Education Act (IDEA).

-- 3.5.1.The State Department of Education (DOE) is statutorily responsible for the provision of a free appropriate public education.
-If the School enrolls special education students or identifies one of its students as eligible for special education, the School shall be responsible for providing the educational and related services required by a student's individualized education program.
-The programs and services for the student shall be determined collaboratively by the student's individualized education program team, which includes the student's parents or legal guardians. - 3.5.2.If the School is unable to provide all of the required services, then the DOE is responsible for providing the student with services as determined by the student's individualized education program team.
-The Commission shall collaborate with the DOE to develop guidelines related to the provision of special education services and resources to each charter school.
-The DOE is responsible for reviewing all of the current individualized education programs of special education students enrolled in a charter school and may offer staff, funding or both, to the charter school based upon a per-pupil weighted formula implemented by the DOE and used to allocate resources for special education students in the public schools. - 3.5.3.
-The DOE is the State of Hawaii's "local education agency" (LEA) for purposes of compliance with the Individuals with Disabilities Education Act (IDEA).
 All public schools, including charter schools, are part of and fall under the LEA.
-As such, the School shall comply with all applicable federal and State laws, rules, policies, procedures and directives regarding the education of students with disabilities, including but not limited to Ch.
-8-60, Hawaii Administrative Rules (HAR). - 3.6.
+As such, the School shall comply with all applicable federal and State laws, rules, policies, procedures, and directives regarding the education of students with disabilities, including but not limited to Ch.
+8-60, Hawaii Administrative Rules (HAR). - 3.5.2.
+The Commission shall collaborate with the DOE to develop guidelines related to the provision of special education services and resources to each charter school. - 3.5.3.
+The DOE is statutorily responsible for the provision of a free appropriate public education.
+If the School enrolls special education students or identifies one of its students as eligible for special education, the School shall be responsible for ensuring the educational and related services that are required by a student's individualized education program (IEP) pursuant to Section 302D-30, HRS. - 3.5.4.
+The programs and services for the student shall be determined collaboratively by the student's individualized education program (IEP) team, which includes the student's parents or legal guardian. - 3.6.
 Section 504 and ADAAA.
-The School shall comply with Section 504 of the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act Amendments Act and all related DOE rules, polices and procedures in its general curriculum, including but not limited to implementation of any formal Section 504 plan that has been developed for a student, all as may be amended from time to time.
-The Commission and/or the DOE will provide training, consultation and advice to the School as needed with regard to Section 504 compliance, including legal interpretations, recommendations for intervention strategies and assistance in conducting Section 504 plan and review meetings.
+The School shall comply with Section 504 of the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act Amendments Act and all related DOE rules, policies, and procedures in its general curriculum, including but not limited to implementation of any formal Section 504 plan that has been developed for a student, all as may be amended from time to time.
+The DOE may provide training, consultation, and advice to the School as needed with regard to Section 504 compliance,

-3.7.
+- including legal interpretations, recommendations for intervention strategies, and assistance in conducting Section 504 plan and review meetings. - 3.7.
 English Language Learners.
-The School shall provide services to students with limited English proficiency in compliance with all federal and State laws, regulations, rules, court orders, policies, procedures and guidance, all as may be amended from time to time, to ensure linguistic accessibility to the School's educational program.
-The Commission shall provide the School with technical assistance similar to those services provided by the DOE complex areas to the DOE-operated public schools.
+The School shall provide services to students who are English Language Learners in compliance with all applicable federal and State laws, regulations, rules, court orders, policies, procedures, and guidance, all as may be amended from time to time, to ensure linguistic accessibility to the School's educational program.
+The Commission shall provide the School with technical assistance similar to those services received by other public schools.
 The School shall also assist Immigrant Children and Youth, as defined in Section 3301(6), Title III, Elementary and Secondary Education Act, as the same may be amended from time to time, in meeting the State academic content and student academic achievement standards that all public school students are expected to meet.